The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications

-There are two things worth noting about the one-time pads.
-Firstly, their utility for obscuring angles is a direct consequence of the $Z$-relation given in \Cref{eq:XY_angle_adapts} (i.e. a positive measurement outcome for $\alpha$ and negative measurement outcome for $\alpha + \pi$ are equivalent).
+There are two things worth noting about the use of the bit-strings $\boldsymbol{r}$.
+Firstly, their utility for obscuring angles is a direct consequence of the $Z$-relation given in \Cref{eq:XY_angle_adapts} (computationally, a positive measurement outcome for angle $\alpha$ and negative measurement outcome for $\alpha + \pi$ are equivalent).
 Secondly, the presence of $r_{i}$ in both the equation for $\alpha'_{i}$ as well as for any $\alpha'_{k}$ for which $i \in \mathcal{X}_{k}$ or $i \in \mathcal{Z}_{k}$ places constraints on the set of possible reported angles $\boldsymbol{\alpha'}$ for a given choice of true angles $\boldsymbol{\alpha}$.
 This latter fact indicates that some amount of information is leaked during the protocol.

-The protocol is known to be correct \cite[Theorem 1,][]{mantri2017flow}: if both the client and server behave accordingly, the correct computation is performed.
+The above protocol is known to be correct \cite[Theorem 1,][]{mantri2017flow}: if both the client and server behave accordingly, the correct computation is performed.
 However, it also known that this protocol is not verifiable: the client has no way of knowing whether the server actually prepares a graph state, measures according to the reported angles, and communicates the actual measurement outcomes.
-The server could in fact do none of these and report random outcomes $c'$ instead, with the client only being aware of this fact if they could compute the measurement statistics of the final state themselves anyway.
-We review the proof of blindness for a single round of the protocol \cite[Theorem 2,][]{mantri2017flow} and provide our own analysis in \Cref{subsec:single_round_thm} after introducing the classical comb that models the protocol.
+It is thus the security of the protocol that is of key concern, which we take up in the coming section.